cometbft/cometbft/spec/mempool/gossip/dog.md

 Adjustments should be paced by a timer to account for message propagation delays.
 If redundancy adjustments are made too frequently, a node risks isolation as all peers may cut routes prematurely.
-The timer should align with the network’s maximum round-trip time (RTT) to allow `HaveTx` and `Reset` messages to propagate and take effect before initiating further adjustments.
+The timer should align with the network’s maximum round-trip time (RTT) to allow `HaveTx` and `ResetRoute` messages to propagate and take effect before initiating further adjustments.
 Consequently, the controller is designed to send at most one control message per iteration in order to prevent over-correction.

 For example, suppose node `A` receives a duplicate transaction from `B` and replies with a `HaveTx` message.
 Until `B` receives and process the `HaveTx` message, thus cutting a route to `A`, it will